Onebu/YIELDY_PROTOTYPE/README.md

 # YIELDY_PROTOTYPE
-PROTOTYPE OF YIELDY
+PROTOTYPE OF YIELDY (*Company Monitoring system prototype) React native app as front-end which is the prototype of yieldy.
-React native app which is the prototype of yieldy.
+Node.js + express + mongodb as backend.